functionland/fula-ota/docker/fxsupport/linux/plugins/README.md

 ## Plugins

-Plugins are separate services that can be added to a blox and users can opt-in to run them
+Plugins are separate services that can be added to a blox and users can opt-in to run them.
+Each plugin has access to the seed in order to be used for token creation.

 ## How to add a plugin